 "There is One Lord, One Faith, One Baptism."
 Ephesians 4:5

-The Office of Christian Formation serves the parishes of the Diocese of St. Augustine by supporting the implementation of the Rite of Christian Initiation of Adults (RCIA).
+The Office of Christian Formation serves the parishes of the Diocese of St. Augustine by supporting the implementation of the Order of Christian Initiation of Adults (OCIA).
 In particular, the OCF:

-provides consultation to pastors and RCIA Coordinators through phone calls, e-mail and parish visits
+provides consultation to pastors and OCIA Coordinators through phone calls, e-mail and parish visits

 coordinates the Rites of Election